-The ‘Massive Heedz’ project was initially conceived as a live-action spectacle by Ali Roscoe, Lecturer in Fine Art at Wrexham Glyndŵr University, and Alec Shepley, Dean of the Faculty of Arts, Science and Technology.
+The ‘Massive Heedz’ project initially conceived as a live-action spectacle by Ali Roscoe.
+Lecturer in Fine Art at Wrexham Glyndŵr University, and Alec Shepley, Dean of the Faculty of Arts, Science and Technology.
 The project would have taken part as part of the annual Llangollen Fringe celebrations.

-However, as the coronavirus pandemic put events on hold across the country, a decision was taken by the Fringe to adapt this year’s event to become a festival people could take part in online and this meant some major changes to the Heedz project.
+However, as the coronavirus pandemic put events on hold across the country, a decision was taken by the Fringe to adapt this year’s event to become a festival people could take part in online.
+This meant some major changes to the Heedz project.

-Chris Stone, a member of the Fringe organising team, explained: “There was a big plan for this year’s project where we would be developing ‘Massive Heedz’ for people to wear and there would have been a parade through the streets.
+Chris Stone, a member of the Fringe organising team, explained; “There was a big plan for this year’s project where we would be developing ‘Massive Heedz’ for people to wear.
+There would have been a parade through the streets.
 However, for obvious reasons, that had to go online – like much of the Fringe.”

-The change to the Fringe’s plans came as preparations were underway for its 24th season, which would see, as ever, a mix of arts, music, theatre, comedy, storytelling and much more.
+The change to the Fringe’s plans came as preparations were underway for its 24th season, which would see; a mix of arts, music, theatre, comedy, storytelling and much more.
 Public-health restrictions meant that much of the planned programme could not continue in the usual fashion.